jentery/508v4/keywords.md

 * **algorithm**: a procedure or formula for conducting a specific action; performed by people and materials in tabletop games; usually black-boxed in videogames
 * **ameritrash**: theme-forward games featuring player-to-player conflict; often driven by chance and character development (compare with eurogame)
 * **analysis paralysis**: taking a long time to make a decision during your turn, or frequently changing your mind either during a turn or throughout the game
 * **area control** (or area influence): a mechanic that awards players for controlling or influencing a majority of units (or territories, or tiles) in a game
+* **auction** a mechanic that requires players to place a bid (usually with money) on items in an auction of goods in order to enhance their position in the game; these goods afford future actions or improve a position (see also bidding)
+* **bidding** see auction
+* **bluffing**: an attempt to deceive someone into believing that one can or will do something in a game
 * **campaign**: the game and/or characters change over time, such that the results of one game may influence future plays; they thus involve multiple play sessions
 * **character development**: a feature that affords character growth or change during a game; common in role-playing games (RPGs) and often associated with role-play
 * **collection** (or set collection): a mechanic that encourages players to collect sets of items; common in party games and hand management
 * **collusion**: when players form secret agreements during a game; some games, including secret identity games, encourage collusion
 * **components**: tactile parts or bits of a game
 * **cooperation**: games where players win or lose together through mutual reliance, usually without a referee or moderator; also refrains from pitting players against each other (compare with negotiation)
+* **deck or pool building**: players have a personal pool/collection of cards/tokens that provide different actions and/or resources; a subset of those cards/tokens is randomly drawn each turn; players manage the contents of their pool/collection by adding and removing cards/tokens over the course of the gameplay, often through actions provided by the cards/tokens themselves; over time, players build decks/pools that are more and more specialized and effective towards some purpose.
 * **deduction**: forming conclusions based on available premises; includes social deduction where players may guess the identity of other players
 * **dexterity**: games that involve physical dexterity to perform actions or tasks
+* **drafting**: players pick cards, dice, or tokens from a limited subset, such as a common pool, to eithr gain some advantage (immediate or longterm) or assemble hands of cards or collections of dice/tokens used to meet objectives within the game
 * **dynamics**: embodied patterns of play
 * **edition**: a particular form or version of a game; used to develop a game over time but also to apply special interests or themes to it
 * **end/win conditions**: the conditions that result in the conclusion of a game; mechanisms include empty hands, group or individual achievements, set collections, area control, arrival at a destination, the expiry of time, the end of a story, player elimination, a score, and the conclusion of a scenario or level